 Managing the wastewater discharged from four surrounding towns (Chelmsford, Dracut, Tewksbury, and Tyngsborough) that discharge to LRWWU's Duck Island WWTF is an important responsibility.
 Intermunicipal sewer billing generates revenue that funds both the capital improvements and operations/maintenance activities.
 Billing is based upon the measured monthly flows from the four surrounding towns.
 Sewer flows into the City of Lowell are measured either directly at sewer metering stations (which are located on town lines), or indirectly through water usage data.
 In aggregate, the towns contribute approximately 30% of the total system flow, while the City of Lowell contributes the remainder.

 Management of stormwater has become an increasingly important initiative over the past decade.
 There has been a recent emphasis on regulating the quality of stormwater discharges to surface water bodies.

 The primary initiatives related to stormwater are identifying outfalls, eliminating illicit discharges, mapping the city's drainage system, and educating the public and municipal employees about stormwater issues.
 Stormwater is regulated by two permits:

 - Municipal Separate Storm Sewer System (MS4) - this program is aimed at regulating stormwater discharges to local waterways in urban areas.
 See the following EPA website.

 - Multi-Sector General Permit (MSGP) - this program regulates stormwater discharges to local waterways from certain industries, including wastewater treatment facilities.
+The Duck Island Facility MSGP can be viewed here.
 For more information on this program, refer to this EPA website.